nodejs/node/doc/contributing/maintaining-http.md

 The key elements of our strategy for future HTTP APIs are:

-* APIs should be HTTP protocol independent (support HTTP1, HTTP2, etc.)
+* APIs should be HTTP protocol independent (support HTTP1, HTTP2, etc.).
-* APIs should be transport protocol independent (TCP, QUIC, etc.)
+* APIs should be transport protocol independent (TCP, QUIC, etc.).
-* APIs should provide good defaults that perform well
+* APIs should provide good defaults that perform well.
-* Client/server APIs should be consistent and allow easy integration
+* Client/server APIs should be consistent and allow easy integration.
-* Common requirements like piping out from client API to server APIs should be easy
+* Common requirements like piping out from client API to server APIs should be easy.
 * For both the Client and Server there is a need for multiple APIs, with each targeting a different level of abstraction.

 Unfortunately our existing HTTP APIs: